Hexadigital/project-deity/CONTRIBUTING.md

-At the moment, this repository is not accepting outside contributions.
+At the moment, this repository is not accepting outside code contributions.

+Issue tickets are more than welcome for suggestions or bug reports.